See why Your Data Matters

 The NHS Digital also regularly publishes a register of data releases at: http://content.digital.nhs.uk/dataregister showing where data has been released, to which organisation and for which purposes.

-If your patients do require any further information that is not already covered within our web pages we can be contacted by email at email@example.com or by phone on 0300 303 5678.
+If you require any further information that is not already covered here, you can contact HSCIC by email at firstname.lastname@example.org or by phone on 0300 303 5678.